SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 ### Factors to consider

-Here are some key factors to consider:
+Here are some key factors to consider.

-### Custom Built vs 3rd Party Service
+#### Custom Built vs 3rd Party Service
 * Custom built provides more control but incurs high development effort & cost
 * Cost per message may be lower in custom built solutions for high volume of traffic